Kickoff (gridiron football)

-Common variants on the typical kickoff format include the onside kick, in which the kicking team attempts to regain possession of the ball; a touchback, which may occur if the ball is kicked into the receiving team's end zone; or a fair catch, in which a player on the receiving team asks to catch the ball without interference from the kicking team, waiving his entitlement to attempt a return rush.
+Common variants on the typical kickoff format include the onside kick, in which the kicking team attempts to regain possession of the ball by kicking it a short distance; a touchback, which may occur if the ball is kicked into the receiving team's end zone; or a fair catch, in which a player on the receiving team asks to catch the ball without interference from the kicking team, waiving his entitlement to attempt a return rush.
 Additionally, penalties exist for various infractions such as a player violating his position restrictions prior to the kick (5-yard penalty), or if the ball goes out of bounds before touching a player (25 yards past the spot of the kick or placed at the spot the ball left the field of play, whichever is more advantageous to the receiving team).

 Award

 A kickoff occurs at the start of each half and before the first overtime (in the National and Arena Football Leagues).
 It is also traditionally decided by a coin toss at the beginning of each game carried out by the referee.
 The visiting team captain calls either heads or tails.
 The winner of the coin toss elects whether to take first choice in the first half or the second half.
 The captain with first choice then picks either a team to kick off or an end of the field to defend.
 The other captain chooses the remaining option.
 At the beginning of the second half, the two captains choose in the reverse order.
 If an overtime is required, another coin toss takes place to decide who gets first possession during the overtime.
 After a touchdown the scoring team kicks the ball off to the opposing team.
 In American football a field goal also results in a kickoff by the scoring team, but in Canadian football the scored-against team has an option of scrimmaging from their 35-yard line or receiving a kickoff.
 An exception to the Canadian rule applies in U Sports competition; if a team scores a field goal on a play that began after the three-minute warning in the fourth quarter, a kickoff is mandatory, with the scoring team kicking off from the standard position of its own 45-yard line.

 After a safety in Canadian football, the scored-against kicks off.
 In American football, a kickoff is an option, but most teams choose to punt the ball on the free kick; the National Football League, in contrast to most other leagues, prohibits the use of a kicking tee on a safety free kick.